JCKelley-CYBR/CYBR-8420-SoftwareAssurance/UseCase/PasswordGeneration/README.md

 * *Generated Password Complexity* - KeePassXC allows the user to specify the use of all three options when generating a password.

 III.
 Observations:

-The KeePassXC documentation does not specify the process of generating a random password.
+Overall, KeePassXC meets most of the security requirements deemed necessary through the use/misuse case diagramming process.
+However, the KeePassXC documentation does not specify the process of generating a random password.
+This will need to be further investigated through source code analysis to determine the alignment with the security requirements.

 ## Diagram:
 <img src="Generate-PasswordV2.jpg" alt="Password Generation Diagram" />